Eoseira

 Eoseira is an extinct genus of diatoms belonging to the family Aulacoseiraceae and containing the single species Eoseira wilsonii.
-The species is dated to the Early Eocenes Ypresian stage and have only been found at the type locality in east central British Columbia.
+The species is dated to the Early Eocene Ypresian stage and has only been found at the type locality in east central British Columbia.

-Distribution and paleoecology
+Distribution

 Eoseira wilsonii was an algal bloom forming diatom during the Early Eocene Climatic Optimum and one of the major lake components the Horsefly Shales lake system.
-The horsefly shales have not been radiometrically dated, but based on shared floral and faunal taxa found in other Early Eocene, Ypresian, age Okanagan Highlands sites, Horsefly is assumed to be contemporaneous.
-The polysaccharide slime grown by E. wilsonii is suggested to have enhanced the preservation quality of organisms which were coated by the slime films before entombment in the lake sediments.
-The horsefly lake system has been interpreted as monomictic to possibly meromictic.
-If the lake was monomictic, the lake waters would have one period of surface layer and deep water mixing a year, but if it was meromictic, the water layers did not have any annual periods of mixing.
+The Horsefly shales have not been radiometrically dated, but based on shared floral and faunal taxa found in the other Early Eocene, Ypresian age, Okanagan Highlands sites, Horsefly is assumed to be contemporaneous.